 Advantages include:

-- Significant weight reduction compared to rigid PCBs
+- Significant weight reduction compared to rigid PCB constructions

 - High durability under vibration and mechanical stress